coffee2code/text-replace/readme.txt

 = What post fields get handled by this plugin? =

 By default, the plugin filters the post content, post excerpt, widget text, and optionally comments and comment excerpts.
 You can use the "More filters" setting to specify additional filters to be processed for text replacement.
-You can also programmatically use the 'c2c_text_replace_filters' filter to modify the affected filters (see Hooks section).
+You can also programmatically use the 'c2c_text_replace_filters' filter to modify the affected filters (see Developer Documentation section).

 = How can I get text replacements to apply for post titles (or something not text-replaced by default)? =

 The easiest way would be to add "the_title" (or some other filter's name) as a line in the "More filters" setting.
 That setting allows any additional specified filters to be processed for text replacement.

 You can also programmatically add to the list of filters that get text replacements.
-See the Hooks section for an example.
+See the Developer Documentation section for an example.

 = Is the plugin case sensitive? =

 By default, yes.
 There is a setting you can change to make it case insensitive.
-Or you can use the 'c2c_text_replace_case_sensitive' filter (see Hooks section).
+Or you can use the 'c2c_text_replace_case_sensitive' filter (see Developer Documentation section).

 = I use :wp: all the time as a shortcut for WordPress, but when I search posts for the term "WordPress", I don't see posts where I used the shortcut; why not? =